danez/esphome-zendure-bridge/README.md

   1. Find the MAC address of your Zendure device(s). (see under Guides below)
   2. Find the serial numbers of your batteries.
-  3. Create a main esphome configuration similar to one of the files in examples/ Refer to https://esphome.io/guides/getting_started_hassio to see how to get started
+  3. Create a main esphome configuration similar to one of the files in `examples/`.
+Refer to [Home Assistant Documentation](https://esphome.io/guides/getting_started_hassio) to see how to get started
   4. Configure the Zendure package correctly in your esphome yaml file
 ```yaml
 time: